gerhardberger/youtube-data/README.md

-<h1>YouTube Framework</h1>
+<h1>YouTube Data API Framework</h1>

-This is a little JavaScript module for the YouTube data, and player API.
+This is a little JavaScript module for the YouTube data API.
 It requires [jQuery](https://github.com/jquery/jquery).

 <h2>ytf</h2>